Rubaiyat Hossain: Background and education

-Inspired by the works of Satyajit Ray, Hossain pursued her interest in cinema and completed a diploma in film direction at New York Film Academy in 2002.
-She has also completed a B. A. in women studies from Smith College, and an M. A. in South Asian studies from the University of Pennsylvania and M. A. in Cinema Studies from Tisch School of the Arts at New York University in the United States.
-Her primary fields of interest are Sufism, Bengali nationalism, formation of Bengali modernity and its correlation with female sexuality.
+Rubaiyat Hossain was born to Syed Abul Hossain, a former Bangladeshi minister, a member of the parliament, and a businessman.
+Inspired by the works of Satyajit Ray, Rubaiyat pursued her interest in cinema and completed a diploma in film direction at the New York Film Academy in 2002.
+She has also completed a B.A. in women studies from Smith College, an M.A. in South Asian studies from the University of Pennsylvania, and an M.A. in cinema studies from Tisch School of the Arts at New York University in the United States.
+Her primary fields of interest are Sufism, Bengali nationalism, the formation of Bengali modernity and its correlation with female sexuality.